GoldandBlack - Purdue's season ends in overtime at the hands of North Texas

 Obviously, those points added up.

-"They were really trying to search out matchups they liked," Coach Matt Painter said.
+"They were really trying to search out matchups they liked," Painter said.

-Meanwhile, Purdue didn't find many that It liked, at least not until the second half, when the offensive glass buoyed the Boilermakers, Trevion Williams finally found some offensive footing after a quiet first half and Ivey did a lot of what he's been doing the past month-plus: Starring.
+Meanwhile, Purdue didn't find many that it liked, at least not until the second half, when the offensive glass buoyed the Boilermakers.
+Williams finally found some offensive footing after a quiet first half and Ivey did a lot of what he's been doing the past month-plus: Starring.
 Ivey scored a game-high 26 points.

 But Zach Edey didn't score, and took only two shots, and though he finished with 14 points on 7-of-15 shooting, Williams was just 1-for-2 for two points in the first half.